jesusmah/test-devops/README.md

 ###### refarch-cloudnative-wfd-appetizer

-### Microservices Reference Application - What's For Dinner Container Version DevOps Toolchain
+## Microservices Reference Application - What's For Dinner Toolchain (IBM Containers)

 This repository contains the DevOps toolchain for managing and deploying the Java microservices making up the What's For Dinner app to Bluemix in IBM Containers.